LuiGGi629/zadania/README.md

 ## Transliteration

 13. Function that takes a string in one language and transliterates each word into another language, returning the resulting string.

+## Parse Number Ranges

+14. Function that accepts a string containing ranges of numbers and returns a generator of the actual numbers contained in the ranges.
+The range numbers are inclusive.